-Meetings are held monthly on the 4th Thursday from 2:30pm - 4pm.
+Meetings are held monthly on the 4th Wednesday from 3:00pm - 4:30pm.

 - Co-Chair Administration

 - Co-Chair Faculty

 - SCE Administration

 - SCE Faculty

-- SCE Classified

 - Academic Affairs Division Dean

 - Academic Affairs Division Faculty

 - Academic Affairs Division Faculty

-- Student Services Counseling
+- Dean of Counseling or designee

-- Student Services DSPS
+- Associate Dean of DSPS or designee

-- Student Services A&R

-- Student Services Student Help Desk
+- Dean of Enrollment Services or designee

+- Associate Dean of Financial Aid or designee

 - Student Representative from ASG

-- Media Systems

 - Librarian

-- Student Information Support
+- Director of Student Information Support or designee

-- Distance Ed.
+- Director of Distance Ed. or designee

 - SAC Classified

-- Director of Academic and End User Support Administration
+- Director of Academic and End User Support or designee

+- Director of Research or designee

+- Director of Auxiliary Services or designee

-Facilities Committee
+SAC Facilities and Safety Committee

-The Facilities Committee is the participatory governance committee responsible for identifying scheduled and other maintenance projects to ensure an aesthetic safe environment for faculty, staff, students and community.
+The Facilities and Safety Committee is responsible for identifying scheduled and other maintenance projects to ensure an aesthetic and safe environment for faculty, staff, students and community.
 It serves as an information and exchange body for facilities projects that are under construction or that are being planned.
+It makes appropriate recommendations on new facilities, facility modifications, and District sustainability initiatives through the college's participatory governance process.
+It also reviews and recommends safety issues pertaining to the well-being of the students, faculty, staff, partners and visitors including District policies, administrative regulations, emergency management plans, and emergency preparedness training schedules for currency and compliance.
+It collaborates with District Safety & Security on the development and maintenance of the Annual Security Report.